filakhtov/gentoo-use-docs/net-libs/nodejs.md

 It is recommended to enable this flag to improve startup performance.

+### system-ssl
+Requires the `ssl` flag to be enabled.
+Pass the `--shared-openssl` and `--openssl-use-def-ca-store` options to the configure script.
+Link against the system shared OpenSSL library, instead of statically linking to the embedded copy, and switch to use system OpenSSL supplied CA (Certificate Authority) store instead of compiled-in Mozilla CA copy.

+It is recommended to enable this flag.

 ### systemtap
 Pass the `--with-dtrace` option to the configure script.
 Provide an ability to profile Node.js applications to figure out where a program spends its time using the `DTrace` tracing framework.